caylent/DevOps-Agent-using-AgentCore-Strands-and-MCPs/README.md

 - ✅ **Strict Environment Validation** with no defaults for production safety
 - ✅ **Enhanced Logging** with structured logging and request tracking
 - ✅ **Comprehensive IAM Policies** for all AWS services
+- ✅ **GitHub MCP Integration** with repository management and PR automation

 ## 🏗️ Architecture